 It’s a lot of work.
 Self-directed IRAs require a lot of time.
 You need to find the right investments.
 You need to do your research and perform due diligence.
 And you have responsibility for the reporting and other administrative requirements.

 Tax-efficient real estate investing isn’t limited to your IRA.
-The Realized Marketplace offers a variety of passive, co-investment options in institutional-grade property.
+The Realized Marketplace offers a variety of passive, co-investment options in real estate.
 These investments start as low as $25,000 and offer many of the same benefits of IRA investing, such as the ability to defer taxes and rollover proceeds (via a 1031 exchange).
 Investments on the Realized Marketplace provide the same income tax shelters of traditional real estate investing.

 Interested in learning more about tax-efficient real estate investments?
 Contact the Realized team to learn more or download the Realized Fractional Investing Ebook below: